Getting Started on Android

 build.gradle with explicit version strings

 If you’re using the classic build.gradle with implementation strings using hard-coded versions, here’s how to set things up.
-Replace X.Y.Z with the latest release version.

 dependencies {